Why lease your land to a solar developer?

 We’ll promote your land, at our expense, to solar developers seeking to build solar farms in your area.
 If one or more developers is interested in your land, we’ll introduce you.

 You take it from there.
 We strongly recommend you retain a real estate attorney, and we can help you find one.

 Frequently-Asked Questions (FAQs)

-There are several benefits to leasing land you’re not currently using to a solar developer.
-Most importantly, it’s a way to generate a steady income stream for up to 25 years.
-Best of all, you don’t need to do a thing over the contract term.
+There are several benefits to leasing land that you’re not currently using to a solar developer.
+Most importantly, it’s a way to generate a steady income stream for up to 25 years–and you don’t need to do a thing over the contract term.
 The solar developer (or whoever ultimately owns the solar farm built on your property) will maintain the farm at their expense.
 They’ll even pay all of the property taxes on the land.
 The solar farm won’t make any noise or emit any pollution, so it won’t bother you, your neighbors, or any animals.
-There’s no downside for you.

 Solar developers pay anywhere from a few hundred dollars up to a few thousand dollars per acre leased.
 It varies considerably by the developer, the size of the project, the state the land is in, market competition in the area (from other solar developers as well as companies interested in your land for other uses), and several other factors.
 That’s why it’s helpful to use a service like SolarLandLease that will solicit multiple developers with the goal of getting you the most for your land.